 The primary responsibility of the Field Unit is to provide support for community emergencies and disasters including major Police and Fire activities.
 During non-emergency conditions, the Field Unit provides support for community activities (e.g. special events).
 The Field Unit may also provide community outreach and training on preparedness topics.

 Emergency Operations Center (EOC) Support Unit

 The primary responsibility of the EOC Support Unit is to keep the EOC in a condition such that city personnel assigned to EOC duties can activate the EOC with no advance notice or preparation.
 When the EOC is activated, the EOC Support Unit will provide management and support services within the EOC.
 These services could include operating computers, operating audio visual equipment, managing paper work or other appropriate tasks.
 EOC Support Unit services do not include radio or weather operations.

 Search and Rescue (SAR) Unit

-The primary responsibility of the Search and Rescue (SAR) Unit is to provide trained Ground Search and Rescue capability support for Naperville and surrounding areas.
-The Search Unit operates as an affiliated unit with Will County Search.
-During non-emergency conditions, the Search and Rescue Team will provide support for community activities (e.g. special events).
+The primary responsibility of the Search and Rescue (SAR) Unit is to provide trained Ground Search and Rescue support for Naperville and surrounding areas.
+The Search Unit operates as an affiliated unit with the Illinois Search and Rescue Council and the Will County Emergency Mana genet Agency.
+During non-emergency conditions, the Search and Rescue Team provides support for community activities (e.g. special events).